-- Section 1: Introduction Includes an overview of CoSign and explains the secure configuration and operation of the appliance. - Section 2: CoSign Security Rules Details the general features and functionality of CoSign. - Section 3: FIPS 140-2 Level 3 Compliant Mode Addresses the required configuration for the FIPS 140-2 mode of operation.
+- Section 1: Introduction Includes an overview of CoSign and explains the secure configuration and operation of the appliance. - Section 2: FIPS 140-2 security level Details each level of the FIPS 140-2 requirements section. - Section 3: CoSign Security Rules Details the general features and functionality of CoSign. - Section 4: FIPS 140-2 Level 3 Compliant Mode Addresses the required configuration for the FIPS 140-2 mode of operation.